Campus Police and Emergency Numbers

 Parking

-All vehicles parked on San Jacinto College property are required to be registered and display a San Jacinto College parking permit unless the driver is a visitor with legitimate business at a campus.
-Visitors shall park in parking lots designated for visitors.
+All vehicles parked on San Jacinto College property are required to be registered and display a San Jacinto College parking permit unless the driver is a visitor with legitimate business on campus.
+Visitors shall park in parking spaces designated for visitors.
 San Jacinto College citations are issued for failure to display a decal and for parking violations.
-Parking decals are available at any campus Business Office.
+Parking permits are available at any campus Business Office at no cost.

-A student who has registered and paid for classes must submit the license number and make and model of the vehicle that the student is registering.
+Registered students must provide the year, make, color, and license plate number of the vehicle that they intend to park on College property.
 Intentional falsification of vehicle registration to obtain a parking permit will result in disciplinary action and could result in criminal charges.

 The San Jacinto Community College District assumes no responsibility for the care and/or protection of any vehicle or its contents while the vehicle is operated or parked on campus, near campus, or at off-campus events sponsored by the College.
 Students who operate motor vehicles on campus shall comply with the San Jacinto College Traffic Rules and Regulations.